-These are the logic supply pins for the built-in control MICs.
+These are the input pins of the internal motor drivers for each phase.
 The HINx pin acts as a high-side controller; the LINx pin acts as a low-side controller.
 Figure 12-5 shows an internal circuit diagram of the HINx or LINx pin.
-This is a CMOS Schmitt trigger circuit with a builtin 22 k $\Omega$ pull-down resistor, and its input logic is active high.
+This is a CMOS Schmitt trigger circuit with a built-in 22 k Ω pull-down resistor, and its input logic is active high.

 Input signals across the HINx-COMx and the LINx-COMx pins in each phase should be set within the ranges provided in Table 12-1, below.
-Note that dead time setting must be done for HINx and LINx signals because the IC does not have a dead time generator.
+Note that dead time setting must be done for HINx and LINx pin signals because the IC does not have a dead time generator.